habitat-sh/core-plans/vault/README.md

 ## Usage
 This package contains Vault.
-To use Vault properly, you need to provide it with a valid backend, for example using [Consul](consul.io).
-Be default, this package is set to run Vault in "dev" mode, a simple setup enabling experimenting and testing.
+To use Vault properly, you need to provide it with a valid backend, for example [Consul](https://consul.io).
+By default, this package is set to run Vault in "dev" mode, a simple setup solely for experimenting and testing.

 Warning: Never, ever, ever run a "dev" mode server in production.
 It is insecure and will lose data on every restart (since it stores data in-memory).
 It is only made for development or experimentation.